Trusted WordPress tutorials, when you need them most.

 CSS Hero change bottom margin

-You can also add custom CSS with the SeedProd plugin.
-SeedProd is a drag and drop website builder that allows you to create custom WordPress themes and landing pages for your WordPress site.
-You can easily edit the global CSS settings, no code required.
+SeedProd is a drag-and-drop website builder that allows you to create custom WordPress themes and landing pages for your WordPress site.
+You can easily edit the global CSS settings; no code is required.

 Add custom CSS with SeedProd